Now reviewing cases nationwide involving Ozempic vision loss, Wegovy vision loss, and NAION linked to semaglutide.

 Partner with renowned medical experts to strengthen your case

-If you suffered NAION, blurry vision, or blindness after using Ozempic, Wegovy, Rybelsus, Mounjaro, or Zepbound, we’re here to help.
+If you suffered NAION, blurry vision, or blindness after using Ozempic, Wegovy, Rybelsus, Mounjaro, Victoza, or Saxenda, we’re here to help.

 📞 Call 800-675-8556 for a free case evaluation